Dahlia75/Healthii/README.md

 Go to localhost:3000 to access the site in your browser.

-Login Information:
+# Login Information:

-go to localhost:3000/login
+Go to localhost:3000/login in your browser

-To login as the Provider:
+To login as the Provider to see Clients:
 username: chris@chris.com
 password: pass

-To Login as the Client:
+To Login as the Clients to leave feedback to Provider(review):
 username: linda@linda.com
 password: pass